aelkhair/ErAmine/README.md

 In this section, I have implemented two concepts about Assets Allocation:

-* Maximum Sharpe Ratio Portfolio using Monte Carlo Simulation
 ## Maximum Sharp Ratio Portfolio

-To explain
+To implement this portfolio's weights calculation, I have used the Monte Carlo Simulation to simulate multiple portfolio's possibilities and then select the one having the maximum sharpe ratio.

 ## Markowitz Portfolio (Modern Portfolio Theory)